ladybug-tools/ladybug/README.md

 # ladybug

 Ladybug is a Python library to load, analyze and modify EnergyPlus Weather files (epw).
-You can download epw files from [EPWMap](http://www.ladybug.tools/epwmap/).
+You can download epw files from [EPWMap](http://www.ladybug.tools/epwmap/) for free.

 This repository includes the core library which is the base for Ladybug.
-For plugin-specific questions and comments refer to [ladybug-grasshopper](https://github.com/ladybug-tools/ladybug-grasshopper) or [ladybug-dynamo](https://github.com/ladybug-tools/ladybug-dynamo) repositories.
+For plugin-specific questions and comments refer [ladybug-grasshopper](https://github.com/ladybug-tools/ladybug-grasshopper) or [ladybug-dynamo](https://github.com/ladybug-tools/ladybug-dynamo) repositories.

 ## Note
 For the Legacy Ladybug Grasshopper Plugin see [this repository](https://github.com/ladybug-tools/ladybug-legacy).